noaione/yuusha-shoukan-ln/sources/v02/chapter1.md

 With the sudden appearance of such an existence, the area was completely frozen.

-[Sha– Shallow Vernal-sama.
+[Sha-Shallow Vernal-sama.
 W-Why are you suddenly in the Human Realm...]

 With her head hanging down, her voice slightly trembles as the Goddess of Time asked.